 In the Classroom

 Take advantage of the varying levels included with Blockly Games to introduce and develop coding skills with your students.
-After sharing the site on your interactive whiteboard, add a link to this site on classroom computers for use as a coding center.
+After sharing the site on your interactive whiteboard (or with a projector), add a link to this site on classroom computers for use as a coding center.
 Include Blockly Games with your other coding resources using a bookmarking tool like Symbaloo, reviewed here, to share links in one single tool.
 As students learn about coding, enhance technology use by asking them to reflect upon their learning through blogs.
 Edublogs, reviewed here, is a free blogging platform developed for classroom use.
 Modify technology use by asking students to include screenshots of their work and discuss their problem-solving tips as they work through the different levels of coding skills.
-Use a screenshot tool such as Nimbus Screenshot Capture, reviewed here.
+Use a screenshot tool such as Awesome Screenshot, reviewed here.
 As students become more proficient in using code, ask them to create their own games using Blockly, reviewed here.